microsoft/MixedRealityToolkit-Unity/Assets/MRTK/SDK/Features/DataBinding/Introduction_README.md

 A data source is any managed set of data of arbitrary type(s) and complexity that can be used to populate data views via data consumers.
-The data managed by a data source

-can be static or dynamic.
+The data managed by a data source can be static or dynamic.
 Any changes to data items will be reported to any data consumers that have registered to receive change notifications.

 ### Data Source Provider

 A simple interface that has a single method to retrieve a data source.
-This is designed to allow a MonoBehavior scripting component to be auto-discovered in the game object hierarchy by data consumer components, but without the need to implement a data source directly on the game object itself.
+This is designed to allow a MonoBehavior scripting component to be auto*discovered in the game object hierarchy by data consumer components, but without the need to implement a data source directly on the game object itself.
 This is useful when an existing MonoBehaviour must derive from another class and multiple inheritence prevents deriving from DataSourceGOBase.
 It also allows more code to have no Unity dependencies.

 ### Key Path (string)